 We are currently seeing a number of different initiatives on the market.
-Certain prestigious French brands are offering phone calls or video calls to provide a premium online shopping experience, but this is not really e-commerce.
+Certain prestigious French brands are offering phone calls or video calls to provide a premium online shopping experience.
+Despite an enriched experience, this is not really e-commerce.

-Other initiatives include solutions like ours, for example, which opt for an end-to-end brand experience, which is consistent, creates a unique environment, and accompanies the user throughout the entire process.
+Other initiatives include solutions like ours, which opt for an end-to-end brand experience.
+It is consistent, creates a unique environment, and accompanies the user throughout the entire process.

-And then there are other brands who have simply accepted that their brand will suffer, even despite the choice of a premium courier.
-This results in a lower-quality experience as the link between brand and customer is non-existent, and by leaving things to the courier, there is a loss of transparency that can have a glaring impact on their NPS.
+And then there are other brands who have simply accepted that their brand will suffer, despite the choice of a premium courier.
+This results in a lower-quality experience as the link between brand and customer is non-existent.
+Also, by leaving things to the courier, there is a loss of transparency that can have a glaring impact on their NPS.

 Are you seeing good practices being implemented by your clients when it comes to flow management?

 If we look at “ship from store”, this is a solution that is very easy to implement.
-At the end of the day, asking the courier to collect from a store is no more complicated than asking them to collect from a warehouse.
+At the end of the day, asking the courier to collect from a store is no different than asking them to collect from a warehouse.